How to Fix Modern Setup Host High Disk Usage or Crashes

 DISM.exe /Online /Cleanup-image /Restorehealth

-After DISM finishes, run Windows Update again.
+After DISM finishes, run Windows Update again before moving on.

 #Perform a Clean Boot